February 05, 2021

 Debunking BCDR Myths: All Clouds Are The Same

-Yes, all cloud providers deliver highly available server and storage infrastructure, but that does not mean they are created equal for business continuity and disaster recovery (BCDR).
+Yes, all cloud providers deliver highly available server and storage infrastructure, but that does not mean they are created equally for Business Continuity And Disaster Recovery (BCDR).

 Cloud providers, as mentioned above, deliver highly available server and storage infrastructure, but for BCDR the cloud serves two purposes.
 First, it serves as an offsite storage repository for tertiary backup server images used for restores.
 And second, so a virtual machine (VM) can be mounted in the cloud to take over primary server operations during failover.
 But if costs have any influence on you or your clients then this is where cloud providers differ and there are a few things you should consider.

 Public cloud costs are unpredictable at best.
 Yes, you only pay for what you use, but that means costs can spike, and usually at the worst possible time.
 For example, when you mount and run a recovery virtual machine (VM).
 Additionally, cloud providers charge egress fees for moving data out of the cloud.
 So, downloading a large data set from the cloud (e.g., to restore a server) can be costly as well.
 Some clouds also have different tiers for compute, storage and security, which can add to cost complexity.

 In addition to hidden costs there are also the questions of security that need to be considered.
 When utilising a public cloud you are sharing that space with others, if one user’s data is compromised, your clients’ data could be as well.
 It is possible to set up a private, single-tenant environment in a public cloud.
 However, it comes with additional costs, which impact your bottom line.